 I am not explaining a lot about React because I know that you need a quick guide for the installation of React.js on your Ubuntu system.

-So open our Terminal and paste the below command.
+So open the Terminal on our system and paste the below command.

 Node Package Manager or simply NPM is the package manager tool for Node.js.
 Many professionals and organizations use this to share the packages they have developed.

 create-react-app, a tool for creating React applications is shared under NPM.
 So we need the NPM tool to access it.
 We may also require it to install and use an NPM package required for our project.

 All NPM packages used in our React application, are defined in a file,

 Normally, NPM will be installed with the Nodejs itself.
 However, we can update it to the latest version using the below command.

 After the successful installation of Nodejs and NPM, we can create our first React application using the create-react-app tool.
 The below command will temporarily install the create-react-app tool on our system and create a new react project.

 npx create-react-app awesome-project

 Here, awesome-project is the name I have chosen for my React project.